 - Description - a laser is used directly on the surface of the cornea to sculpt it into a predetermined shape.

 - Use - myopia up to -6D, hypermetropia to +3D and astigmatism.
 Laser epithelial keratomileusis (LASEK) is a modified form of PRK whereby there is a chemical loosening of the corneal epithelium which is then replaced on the corneal surface according to the refractive requirement.
 There is no clear evidence favouring one procedure over the other in hypermetropes.
 However, PRK may be the preferred type of procedure in patients who have a thin cornea and in whom creation of a corneal flap (see 'Laser in situ keratomileusis', below) would be dangerous.
-It also has an advantage in those where there might be issues of wound stability (eg those in the military or participating in contact sports).
+It also has an advantage in those where there might be issues of wound stability (eg, those in the military or participating in contact sports).

 - Problems - immediately postoperatively, it is common to experience pain, photophobia and tearing.
 This usually settles with a bandage contact lens and non-steroidal anti-inflammatory eye drops.
 Commonly, there is a residual corneal haze which can cause night glare.
 Uncommonly, there can be scarring, abnormal epithelial healing and irregular astigmatism.
 Infection and acute corneal necrosis are also described.
 Long-term complications include problems in accurately measuring the intraocular pressure and in calculating the intraocular lens power prior to refractive surgery.

 - Outcome - visual acuity only really settles after about three months but the final outcome is good: between ~55% and 85% of patients achieve an uncorrected vision of 6/6.
+A 2022 systematic review showed there is moderate certainty of evidence in favour of the use of PRK over LASEK in terms of the spherical equivalent refraction error changes at 1 year of follow‐up.

 Laser in situ keratomileusis (LASIK)